-- In light of points (a)(ii) and (b)(ii) of Article 12d(3) and (6) SRMR, the RCA is also expressed in relation to the two metrics, TREA and LRE: - For the MREL-TREA, the RCA consists of the sum of the (consolidated) minimum Supervisory Pillar 1 and Pillar 2 requirements for the TREA calculation; and - For the MREL-LRE, the RCA corresponds to the (consolidated) leverage ratio requirement for the LRE calculation:
+- 17 In light of points (a)(ii) and (b)(ii) of Article 12d(3) and (6) SRMR, the RCA is also expressed in relation to the two metrics, TREA and LRE: - for the MREL-TREA, the RCA consists of the sum of the (consolidated) minimum Supervisory Pillar 1 and Pillar 2 requirements for the TREA calculation; and - for the MREL-LRE, the RCA corresponds to the (consolidated) leverage ratio requirement for the LRE calculation:

-$RCA{TREA} = (TREA \times (Supervisory Pillar 1 + Supervisory Pillar 2))$ $RCA{TREA} = (LRE \times Leverage Ratio)$
+RCA{TREA} = (TREA x (Supervisory Pillar 1 + Supervisory Pillar 2))

+$RCA{IRF} = (LRE \times Leverage Ratio)$

-Instruments can no longer be used to meet both the MREL-TREA and the capital buffer requirement (CBR).
-Common Equity Tier 1 (CET1) used to meet the MREL-TREA can no longer be used to meet the CBR(32).
-Hence, for the MREL-TREA, the CBR is no longer included in the LAA formula.
+18 Instruments cannot be used to meet both the MREL-TREA and the CBR.
+Common Equity Tier 1 (CET1) used to meet the MREL-TREA cannot be used to meet the CBR(36).
 However, the usability of the same amount of capital is unrestricted by the leverage-based MREL.
-The same distinction applies to subordination requirements(33).
+The same distinction applies to subordination requirements(37).